PhD in Environmental Engineering

-Current position: Associate Professor at Laval University, Canada
+Current position: Associate Professor at the University of Victoria, Canada

 2013 Project Innovation Award-Development by the International Water Association